-If you want a healthy high-protein breakfast or snack, you’ll love this High Protein Chocolate Overnight Oats with Almond Milk recipe!
+If you’re looking for a healthy, high-protein breakfast or snack, you’ll love this recipe for High Protein Chocolate Overnight Oats with Almond Milk!
 It has 20 grams of protein and is full of flavor.

 Take a look at that beauty!
 Doesn’t it remind you of chocolate pudding?

 This recipe is a great high-protein breakfast or snack that will keep you full for hours.
 You’ll prep everything the night before, which only takes about a minute.
-Then, place it in the fridge to let it work its magic and wake up to a ready-made, delicious breakfast!
+Then, place it in the fridge overnight to work its magic and wake up to a ready-made, delicious breakfast!

-I should tell you that the chocolate flavor in High Protein Chocolate Overnight Oats with Almond Milk (say that three times fast!) isn’t super intense.
+I should tell you that the chocolate flavor isn’t super intense.
 The recipe is chocolatey, but not overwhelmingly so.
 I actually prefer it that way because the flavor pairs well with the suggested toppings of berries and sliced almonds.

 New to overnight oats?